 Clipboard Copy and Paste does not work in vSphere Client 4.1 and later (1026437)

-To be able to copy and paste between the guest operating system and the remote console, you must enable the Copy and Paste options using the vSphere Client.
+To resolve this issue, you must enable the Copy and Paste options using the vSphere Client.
 Alternatively, you can use RDP (Remote Desktop Protocol) to connect to the Windows virtual machines.

-Note: VMware Tools must be installed for Copy and Paste to work.
+Note: VMware Tools must be installed for the Copy and Paste option to work.
 For more information, see Installing VMware Tools in a Windows virtual machine (1018377).

 - Log in to a vCenter Server system using the vSphere Client and power off the virtual machine.